Fujifilm X-Pro2 versus Leica M9

 |Sony RX10 III (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||23.1||12.6||472||70|

-Many modern cameras are not only capable of taking still images, but can also record movies.
+Many modern cameras cannot only take still pictures, but also record videos.
 The X-Pro2 indeed provides movie recording capabilities, while the M9 does not.
 The highest resolution format that the X-Pro2 can use is 1080/60p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X-Pro2 has an electronic viewfinder (2360k dots), while the M9 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The adjacent table lists some of the other core features of the Fujifilm X-Pro2 and Leica M9 along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Fujifilm X-Pro2 and Leica M9 in connection with corresponding information for a sample of similar cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Fujifilm X-Pro2 (⇒ rgt)||2360||no||3.0||1620||fixed||no||8000||8.0||no||no|